LukasWoodtli/WebPage/pelican/content/hw_sw_codesign.md

 #### Discrete-Event Modeling and Simulation

 - Concurrent processes are modeled using modules
-    - *Behaviour* described as logic/algebraic expressions
+    - *Behavior* described as logic/algebraic expressions
     - *State* described using persistent variables (inside module)
-    - *Communication* between modules throug ports, via signals
+    - *Communication* between modules through ports, via signals
-    - *Synchrnization* throug abstract events
+    - *Synchronization* through abstract events
 - Modules can be hierarchical
 - Event-Driven

 ##### Components of Discrete-Event Simulation

-- Simultion time
+- Simulation time
     - Simulation clock represents the current value of simulation time
     - In discrete-event simulations the clock advances to the *next event start-time* during simulation
 - Event list